Krayulu/Pyspark_reading_from_file_sparksession/README.md

 1. Generally, a session is an interaction between two or more entities
 2. In Spark 2.0 you can use SparkSession
 3. A SparkSession can be created without creating SparkConf, SparkContext or SQLContext, (they’re encapsulated within the SparkSession)

+Global temporary views are introduced in Spark 2.1.0 release.
+This feature is useful when you want to share data among different sessions and keep alive until your application ends.Please see a shot sample I wrote to illustrate the use for createTempView and createGlobalTempView